 Monty Python FAQ (2017; cowritten with Brian Cogan and Jeff Massey) is the only 127% unauthorized guide to the greatest comedy troupe all of time introduces the Monty Python lads to what is doubtlessly an astute and discerning global audience!
 Includes erudite analysis, allusions to canonical classics, killer rabbits, and candid commentary … nudge, nudge, wink, wink, know what we mean?

-This historical guide explores the fascinating history, people, myths, culture, and trivia about the the self-proclaimed capital of the world.
+The Handy New York City Answer Book (2017) explores the fascinating history, people, myths, culture, and trivia about the the self-proclaimed capital of the world.
 Illustrating the unique character of the city through a combination of facts, stats, and history, plus the unusual and quirky, it answers more than 850 intriguing questions about people, events, government, and places of interest.

-Covers the broad and widening range of science-fiction movies.
+The Sci-Fi Movie Guide: The Universe of Film from ‘Alien’ to ‘Zardoz’ (2014) covers the broad and widening range of science-fiction movies.
 From the trashy to the epic, from the classics to today’s blockbusters, this cinefile’s guidebook reviews nearly 1,000 of the biggest, baddest, and brightest examples of every age and genre of cinematic and TV science fiction.